semojs/semo/docs/guide/custom-commands/index.md

 extendMakeDir: src/extends
 ```

-## Creating a Command
+## The Command for Creating Commands

-`Semo` has a built-in code generation mechanism, including a command to generate code for adding new commands:
+`Semo` has a built-in code generation mechanism, including a code generation command for adding new commands:

 ```
 semo generate command COMMAND_NAME COMMAND_DESCRIPTION
 ```

-## Example Command Code Template
+## Command-line Code Template Example

-Here's an example of a TypeScript-based command:
+Here is an example using the TS version command:

 ```bash
 semo generate command test 'test description'